gorodetsky-umich/mdss/README.md

 A `.csv` file is also generated within each **Refinement Level** directory.
 This file includes `C_L`, `C_D`, and Wall Time for each angle of attack.
 Using the `post_process` method in `run_sim`, a `.png` plot can be generated comparing experimental data (if available) with simulated data across different levels of refinement.

 ## Additonal information
-The script uses a set of segault solver options ad shown below.
+The script uses a set of default solver options ad shown below.
 Changes to these parameters can be specified in the 'yaml' configuration file.

 ```
 # I/O Parameters